Torphedo/shipbreaker-cheats-1/readme.md

 # Shipbreaker Cheats

 This repo contains a mod for Hardspace: Shipbreaker that re-enables many debug functions, and adds some new cheats.
-The mod has finally been ported to BepInEx, but there are still some outstanding issues to fix.
+The mod is now using BepInEx, but there are still a few issues to fix.

+### Known Issues
+- None of the keybinds are implemented

 ## Installation
 Installation Steps: